Svelte Binding Variables Across Components

 svelte logo

-Want a Svelte site built?
+Want to build a Svelte/SvelteKit site?
 Hire Me.

 Passing Props